mmcc007/todo/README.md

 trigger the build server to promote each build used in beta testing to a release in both stores.
 The remote `master` now contains the most current code (the code used in the build that went thru beta testing).
 A rebuild of the beta-tested build is not required.

+Note: currently auto-release is disabled in both stores.
+So the last step to release will have to be completed manually for each store.

 # The CI part of CICD
 Only the CD (Continous Delivery) part of CICD is currently addressed here.
 For an example of the